Adonara

-Adonara (/id/) is an island in the Lesser Sunda Islands of Indonesia, located east of the larger island of Flores in the Solor Archipelago.
-Further to the east lies Lembata, formerly known as Lomblen, while to the south is Solor Island.
+Adonara (/id/) is an island in the Lesser Sunda Islands of Indonesia, located east of the much larger island of Flores.
+Further to the east lies Lembata, formerly known as Lomblen, while to the south is Solor Island; the three islands together form the Solor Archipelago.
 Adonara is the highest of the islands of the archipelago, reaching an altitude of 1,659 metres, and it has an area of 529.75 km^{2}.
 It is situated administratively in the East Flores Regency of East Nusa Tenggara province.

+Etymology

+The name Adonara is a combination of two words from the Lamaholot language (which includes the Adonara language), namely Ado and nara.
+Ado refers to the name of the first man who inhabited Adonara Island, Kelake Ado Pehan, while nara means village, nation, or kin group.
+Literally, Adonara means “the village of Ado,” “the people of Ado,” or “the descendants and relatives of Ado.”

+Another interpretation suggests that the name comes from two Lamaholot words: adok and nara.
+Adok means to provoke or incite fighting, and nara means siblings.
+Based on this meaning, Adonara can be interpreted literally as “inciting siblings to fight” or “making relatives fight each other.”

+Because of this, Ernst Vatter referred to Adonara as the “island of killers.”
+This view is considered reasonable, as conflicts between relatives and wars between villages over land were historically common on Adonara.

 Administration

-The island is divided into eight districts (kecamatan), tabulated below with their areas (in km^{2}) and their populations at the 2010 Census and 2020 census, together with the official estimates as at mid 2024.
+The island is divided into eight districts (kecamatan), tabulated below with their areas (in km^{2}) and their populations at the 2010 Census and 2020 census, together with the official estimates as at mid 2025.